-*- coding: utf-8 -*-

 if 'super_apex' not in nodes.keys():

-raise RuntimeError('Can only specify weights if super-apex has been added.')
+raise RuntimeError('Can only specify weights if a virtual-source super-apex has been added.')

 if len(inletweights) != len(nodes['inlets']):